Cambridge Creative iMedia – GCSE Option

 Departmental Resources

 We currently have 2 Computer Science labs at the school.
-Both are running the latest Windows © operating system, Office © packages, and the complete Adobe © suites.
-A variety of software is available to support all curriculum areas, allowing students to make the most of the labs.
+Both are running the latest Windows © operating system, Office © packages as well as the complete Adobe © suites in order to provide students with the best experience.
+There is also a variety of software available that supports all the other curriculum areas, allowing everyone to make use of the labs to support the curriculum.